-- ▶ To save your LIFE.
-Because you have heart disease, your risk of death and serious illness from the flu is higher than it is for most people. - ▶ To save time and money.
+- To save your LIFE.
+Because you have a respiratory disease your risk of death or serious illness from the flu is higher than it is for most people. - ▶ To save time and money.
 You will miss fewer days of work due to sickness.